 Adobe Illustrator Shortcuts

 Hello again.
-These last couple of weeks I’ve been sharing some of the broad lessons I’ve learned this summer at Go Media, such as learning from criticism, and realizing the importance of presentation.
+These last couple of weeks I’ve been sharing some of the broad lessons I’ve learned this summer with Cleveland graphic designers, Go Media, such as learning from criticism, and realizing the importance of presentation.

 This week I’m going to get more practical and share some Adobe Illustrator tips that my coworkers have taught me.